leggettc18/lenora/readme.md

-# Hugo Starter Theme with Tailwind CSS
+# The Lenora Hugo Theme

-Starter files for a Hugo theme with Tailwind CSS.
+This is the Lenora CSS theme.
+It is a somewhat minimal theme with a black and pale purple color scheme.
+I named it after my wonderful girlfriend, because I love her and those are some of her favorite colors.

+It is forked from [Dirkolbrich's Hugo Starter Theme with Tailwind CSS](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter), and so shares the following with it.
+The rest of this readme is mostly shared from that repo, as all of it applies to this theme as well.

 - set up to use [Tailwind CSS](https://tailwindcss.com) - v1.6
 - use [Hugo Pipes](https://gohugo.io/hugo-pipes/) to build and load css based on `dev` or `build` environment
 - purge unused css classes with [PurgeCSS](https://www.purgecss.com) for `build`, but __not__ in `dev`
-- works as separate theme repo or as a local theme folder within a Hugo site
-- basic template setup with an index page, an about page and a posts category
 - responsive navigation header ~~with minimal javascript~~ with pure css to hide the nav on small screens
-- to keep that s***er down, the theme features a sticky footer
+- the theme features a sticky footer
 - included helper partials to show Hugo parameters and Tailwind CSS breakpoints during development

 Live long and code.